 Bunyip Chasm: In a Gammon Gorge

 Standing in the small car park at Loch Ness Well, I had some misgivings about what we were doing.
 It was dry, hot, dusty.
-The surrounding low hills had little in the way of vegetation, and the few trees around were small and provided minimal shade.
-The summer just gone has left the grasses dead and dry.
+The surrounding low hills had little in the way of vegetation, and the few trees were small and provided minimal shade.
+The summer just gone had left the grasses dead and dry.
 Could we really survive out here for five days?
 Would I be able to find water1?

 After a quick lunch we prepared to set off.
 Our packs were unusually heavy, loaded up with as much water as we could carry.
 More than any other time I’ve been camping, finding and carrying water would be critical to even have a chance at completing what I’d planned.

 The remoteness of this area means it receives few visitors, but if any part of our walk could be said to be popular, it would be this first section to Bunyip Chasm.
 As we walked along the dry Balcanoona Creek there was a vague foot pad to follow at times, and I could see occasional footprints in the loose earth.
+The only navigation required today was to ensure we stayed in Balcanoona Creek, bearing left where the larger Escalator Creek joins in from the right.
+Beyond that the creek would lead us into the gorge.

 Setting off along Balcanoona Creek there was no hint of what was to come.